 Get your cat’s anal glands checked.
 It seems weird but that was at least part of the cause of my boy’s horrible fur pulling.
 If that is not the problem then try the drops and look into other possibilities like food allergies or intolerance.

 Of course you should always be as calm and happy as possible around your cat.
 If you are upset no amount of drops or other products will counteract that stress for your pet.
 Also make sure you take your cat to a veterinarian in case their behavior is caused by a medical cause.

 If stress is the cause of the condition, telling your cat they are bad or yelling at them when they pull out fur will actually make the problem worse.
 Even if they stop the behavior when you tell them not to they will still do it when you are not looking.

 I have noticed if I miss a dose of the drops my boy will pull out fur.
 Therefore, I would imagine applying them more frequently is better if your cat is still pulling fur.
 Of course make sure parasites like mites are not the cause.
 A single flea bite can cause many days or even weeks of itching but please do not chemical flea collars or drops.
 They are toxic and cause seizures and permanent damage in some cats and dogs.
 I know someone personally who has such a cat who almost died from flea treatments.
 Please look for natural flea products.

 For more information on cat health and behavior problems and solutions, please look around this website.
 The Categories on the right side of the page will take you to the specific topics you select.

-Thriving Cat makes use of affiliate relationships with merchants such as Amazon Associates for monetization.
+Thriving Cat makes use of affiliate relationships with merchants such as Jackson Galaxy for monetization.
 This means when you click on links to various merchants on this site and make a purchase, this can result in a small commission that is credited to this site.
 This does not affect purchase price and you will not pay a penny more.

 Please leave any thoughts or questions in a comment below!
 I would love to hear from you.